-In his seminal and snarky tome “No Reservations”, author-celeb Anthony Bourdain revealed his passion for fresh oysters.
+In his seminal tome “No Reservations”, the late author-celeb Anthony Bourdain revealed his passion for fresh oysters.
 Make that incredibly fresh oysters, straight from the ocean.
 During a family vacation in southern France in the 1960s, a local fisherman convinced a young Bourdain to try one during a boat trip.
 The old salt snatched an oyster from the water, quickly shucked it and handed it to him on the half shell.
 Eager to prove himself, Bourdain ate it and a love for both shellfish and all things culinary was born.

 While oysters that fresh may not be your cup of tea, there are plenty of restaurants both in the United States and overseas that serve them raw and prepared in any number of ways.
 Purists, like Bourdain, insist that oysters should be enjoyed “cold” with a minimal amount of pomp and circumstance.
 Perhaps with a little lemon juice or a touch of cocktail sauce but no more.

 If you didn’t know already, raw oysters must be consumed while they’re still alive.
 Eating a dead one that hasn’t been cooked will likely lead to a rather unpleasant – and in some cases severe – bout of food poisoning.
 Given the advancements in overnight shipping in recent decades, however, it’s possible to enjoy fresh seafood from eastern Canada in places like Seattle.
 This is a fantastic development for bivalve fans since an oyster’s flavor can vary based on its original port-of-call.
 While the taste of many varieties may not be discernible to the casual oyster fan, others are radically different.
 For example, “Conway Cups,” found along the shores of Prince Edward Island, taste like chicken.
 A discerning connoisseur will judge the quality of an oyster by its smell and texture.
 A good oyster should smell faintly of the ocean and be chewy and solid.